jupyter/ngcm-tutorial/README.md

 ## Software Requirements

 -   Python 3.x
--   IPython stable (version 3.1) installed with the notebook.
-It should be available through the usual distribution channel, such [Anaconda](http://continuum.io/downloads).
+-   Jupyter, including the Notebook and IPython.
+It should be available through the usual distribution channels, such as [Anaconda](http://continuum.io/downloads).
 -   Your favorite text editor.
 -   If you have trouble installing Anaconda, [this blog